Sunday, November 24, 2024

 -------

-I signed a contract last month to create 12 monthly advertising cartoons for Amalgamated Insurance Underwriters in New York.
+I signed a contract last month to create 12 monthly advertising cartoons for Amalgamated Insurance in New York.
 (That sounds like a company name from a Bugs Bunny cartoon, doesn't it?)
 Here is the first piece:

 ---------